moatboy/moatboy.github.io/docs/PGR.md

 **Approximation:**

+{: .note }
 Based on these pessimistic assumptions and the company's recent financial performance, the DCF model would generate an approximate valuation in the neighborhood of \$325 billion, which translates to roughly \$115 per share.
 While this is slightly higher than the market value as of late 2024, it's important to remember that we've taken a cautious approach, factoring in the potential for slower growth and margin pressure.
-{: .note } A more optimistic scenario would yield a higher valuation.
+A more optimistic scenario would yield a higher valuation.
-{: .note }

 It's important to consider P&G's performance relative to its intrinsic value.
 If PGR trades significantly below this estimated intrinsic value, it becomes a much more compelling investment.